chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables-private-date/index.md

 You can manage [Private Data](/GraFx-Studio/concepts/private-data/) for variables in GraFx Studio.
 This allows you to attach custom key-value pairs to a variable, which can be used by your custom integrations, without affecting the Studio UI or end-user interface.

+Private data can impact your custom end-user interface.
+Integrations can use the private data to add tags to variables to trigger specific UI workflows.

 ## Manage Private Data

 ![screenshot-full](private-data01.png)